-The Source Water Assessment and Pro- does not imply that the cities have tection (SWAP) Program assesses the susceptibility of public water supplies to contamination due to land uses and activities within the recharge area of the water supply.
+The Source Water Assessment and Protection (SWAP) Program assesses the susceptibility of public water supplies to contamination due to land uses and activities within the recharge area of the water supply.
 The water supply for Salem and Beverly consists of surface water from Wenham Lake (Source ID # 3030001-01S), Longham Reservoir (Source ID # 3030001-02S), Putnamville Reservoir (Source ID # 3030001-03S), and the Ipswich River (Source ID # 3030001-04S).